Discover The Mysterious Ghost Town Of Anderson Flat, Arkansas

 Visiting Anderson Flat

-Accessing Anderson Flat requires a 2WD vehicle and is located in the United States, 30 miles south of Harrison, AR and 15 miles from the Buffalo river.
-The town is no longer inhabited, but visitors can explore the school house’s and cemetery’s remains.
-The best time to visit is during the summer or early spring when the weather is mild.
+Accessing Anderson Flat requires a 2WD vehicle.
+It is located in the United States, 30 miles south of Harrison, AR, and 15 miles from the Buffalo River.
+The town is no longer inhabited, but visitors can explore the schoolhouse and cemetery’s remains.
+The best time to visit is during the summer or early spring, when the weather is mild.
 However, those who choose to visit during the winter should be prepared for snow.

 If you plan on exploring Anderson Flat, it is important to remember that the town was abandoned for unknown reasons.
 Theories on why the residents left range from a lack of resources due to the dust bowl conditions in the early 1900s and 1930s to a disagreement among community members.
 Visitors should respect the site and leave any artifacts they find untouched.